Eleventh Mom: Plot

 Jae-soo (Kim Young-chan) leads a cruel life for an 11-year-old.
 His father (Ryu Seung-ryong) is an abusive and jobless gambler, so the little boy has learned to survive on his own, cooking or carefully spending his food stamps and running a string of part-time jobs.
 His father has previously taken home 10 girlfriends, and Jae-soo is used to the comings and goings of such transient mother figures.
 But one day, his father shows up with a woman (Kim Hye-soo).
 This eleventh "stepmother" moves in without warning, and the boy and woman are equally distrustful of each other.
 Jae-soo regards the woman as another person who'll leave and does not put any effort in getting to know her, while she is a cynical, aging bar girl seemingly devoid of maternal instincts.
 Jae-soo has dealt with all sorts of women, but this one is the worst by far.
 The two continually complain about each other and bicker.
-However, as time passes he learns that she and he have more in common than he realizes, and they eventually develop a close bond.
+However, as time passes he learns that they have more in common than he realized, and they eventually develop a close bond.